 What To Consider When Purchasing Good Intermediate Golf Clubs

 The cost of golf sets varies depending on the brand, the number of clubs, and the composition.
-When you draw up your budget, consider how frequently you will tee off.
+Consider how frequently you will tee off when you draw up your budget.
 If you intend on playing regularly, such as once a week, consider a quality set that will last, and see you through to a lower handicap.

 Conversely, those who play infrequently and only need a standard set can look at an entry-level alternative.
 Golf sets for intermediates range from a few hundred dollars to over $1000.
 A budget will prevent you from wasting time researching sets you do not intend to acquire.